Kansas City Chiefs: Media

-Audacy, Inc.'s WDAF-FM (106.5) is the flagship station for The Chiefs Football Radio Network.
+Kansas City radio station KFNZ-FM (96.5) is the flagship station for The Chiefs Football Radio Network.
 The network has affiliates across Missouri, Kansas, Iowa, Nebraska, and Texas, and national reach through desktop and mobile devices.
-Currently, NBC affiliate KSHB-TV (channel 41) serves as the team's official station for broadcasting surrounding team programming.
+AFC Championship and Super Bowl broadcasts are exclusive to KCSP and WDAF-FM due to NFL rules surrounding the exclusivity of Westwood One's coverage outside of the immediate Kansas City area.